 Choosing a Koh Samui wedding venue

 While The Koh Samui Guide navigates Samui beaches and accommodation from a holiday-maker’s point of view, I’ve reassessed what I know about the island’s private villas and popular resorts with weddings in mind.

 Koh Samui villa weddings: pros and cons

-PRO – Privacy: There are villas all over Samui, some of which can accommodate more people than we have Facebook friends.
+PRO – Privacy: There are villas all over Samui, some of which can accommodate more people than I have Facebook friends.
 Some are tucked on or above very remote beaches – ones you could consider “basically” private.
 At these, unlike a resort wedding, you can definitely minimise your chance of an unknown crowd.
 If you head off the beach and into the hills, your wedding is guaranteed to be all your own; you get a great view and no passersby.

 PRO – Family time: Booking a villa for a period of time before and after the wedding, and sharing the space with close friends and family, will mean more natural, quality time together than searching everyone down separate hotel rooms. (“What time did we say we were meeting for breakfast?
 Have you seen Sarah?”)

 PRO – Small weddings: Buried in the small-print for many villa rentals are their event fees.
 Many villas use a standard clause, whereby there’s no extra event fee for guests up to 150% of the villa’s normal occupancy.
 So, a house that sleeps twelve would accommodate a wedding for eighteen guests without fees incurred.
 Make sure this is the case before you set your heart on a specific spot, but – broadly – renting a villa makes great sense for a small wedding.
 You’ll avoid paying for the privilege of being there, leaving more of your budget for services and supplies you actually use.